Tensor invariants for multipartite entanglement classification: Distinguishing power of trace-invariants for a subset of hypergraph-tensor states and Haar-random states

 If one interprets $\ket{\Psi_\pi}$ as defining a sequence of deterministic states labeled by $N$,\footnote{For consistency, $N$ must take value in $\{ N \geq 2 \, | \, N^{1/\cI}\in \mathbb{N}\}$ rather than $\mathbb{N}^*$.} then the definition of $s_G(\ket{\Psi_\pi})$ in Eq.~\eqref{eq:general-scaling-ref-state-recall} coincides with the definition of asymptotic scaling introduced in Def.~\ref{def:LargeN_LU_eq}.\footnote{To be extra precise, Def.~\ref{def:LargeN_LU_eq} allows understanding the quantity $\cI\times s_G\left(\ket{\Psi_\pi}\right)$ as the asymptotic scaling of the sequence of states $\ket{\Psi_\pi}$ indexed by $N_s\in \mathbb{N}^*$.
-We introduced a uniform rescaling that slightly deviates from Def.~\ref{def:LargeN_LU_eq} in order to be able to use $1/N$ as our small parameter.} Moreover, the quantity $\mu_G$ introduced generically in Def.~\ref{def:LargeN_LU_eq} evaluates to $1$ for any graph $G$ and any such reference state:
+We introduced a uniform rescaling that slightly deviates from Def.~\ref{def:LargeN_LU_eq} in order to be able to use $1/N$ as our small parameter.} Moreover, the quantity $\mu_G$ introduced generically in Def.~\ref{def:LargeN_LU_eq} evaluates to $1$ for any graph $G$ and any such HT state:

-Hence, for this subclass of reference states, the problem of $\LU$-orbit discrimination can be analyzed in terms of the asymptotic scalings $\{s_G (\ket{\Psi_{\pi}}) \}_{G \in \cG_D}$ of a state $\ket{\Psi_{\pi}}$ which, in view of Eq.~\eqref{eq:general-scaling-ref-state-recall}, are rational coefficients of combinatorial origin.
+Hence, for this subclass of HT states, the problem of $\LU$-orbit discrimination can be analyzed in terms of the asymptotic scalings $\{s_G (\ket{\Psi_{\pi}}) \}_{G \in \cG_D}$ of a state $\ket{\Psi_{\pi}}$ which, in view of Eq.~\eqref{eq:general-scaling-ref-state-recall}, are rational coefficients of combinatorial origin.
 This allows for a combinatorial analysis of the problem, which is the purpose of the remainder of this section.

-We will now introduce specific notations for a number of reference states that we will focus our attention on in the following.
-The exact $\LU$ characterization results that will follow in the rest of the section can be straightforwardly translated into weaker \emph{asymptotic} $\LU$ characterization results \emph{in scaling} for a sequence of states that are \emph{asymptotically equivalent in scaling} to those reference states (see Sec.~\ref{sec:LU_random_asymptotic}).
+We will now introduce specific notations for a number of HT states that we will focus our attention on in the following.
+The exact $\LU$ characterization results that will follow in the rest of the section can be straightforwardly translated into weaker \emph{asymptotic} $\LU$ characterization results \emph{in scaling} for a sequence of states that are \emph{asymptotically equivalent in scaling} to those HT states (see Sec.~\ref{sec:LU_random_asymptotic}).

 \paragraph{The GHZ state.} In Sec.~\ref{sub:intro-of-ref-states}, Eq.~\eqref{eq:GHZ}, we expressed the value of a connected trace invariant evaluated for the GHZ state.
 It is the second graph from the left in Fig.~\ref{fig:SelectedRef}.
 The scaling $s_G$ for a graph $G\in \cG_D$ is given by